 Reflecting on how flydocs accelerated its use of new technology to drive digital transformation

-Matt Allen, Director of Product Innovation at flydocs shares his insights and lessons learnt throughout our Blockchain journey and the new technology implementation which has helped facilitate these efforts.
+Matt Allen, Innovation Director at flydocs shares his insights and lessons learnt throughout our Blockchain journey and the new technology implementation which has helped facilitate these efforts.

 It was back in late 2018 when flydocs was first approached by a fellow client and industry partner to explore the benefits and use-cases of Blockchain technology in aviation.
 Since then, flydocs has been on an inspiring exploratory journey, and today we are proudly one of the founding members of the industry-wide MRO Blockchain Alliance – possibly one of the most exciting and ground-breaking external opportunities flydocs has been a part of.
 The founding members of the MRO Blockchain Alliance are Bolloré Logistics, Cathay Pacific, flydocs, HAECO Group, Ramco Systems, SITA, one unnamed OEM and Willis Lease Finance Corporation.